-The NC Capital Area MPO (CAMPO) planning area consists of Wake County and portions of Franklin, Granville, Harnett, and Johnston Counties.
+The NC Capital Area MPO (CAMPO) planning area consists of Wake County and portions of Chatham, Franklin, Granville, Harnett, and Johnston Counties.
 The first step toward understanding the profile of individuals who could participate in the transportation planning process is a review of census data.
-The Census data from the 2017-2021 American Community Survey indicates that in all MPO planning areas, English is the primary language spoken at home.
+The data from the 2018-2022 American Community Survey indicates that in all MPO planning areas, English is the primary language spoken at home.
 Census data for individual cities is not readily available.
 Table 1 displays the general characteristics, language, estimated population, and percent of individuals who would be classified as LEPs by counties that are part of the CAMPO area.
+No LEP groups reached 5%, the safe harbor threshold.

-Spanish continues to be the primary language that triggers the need for targeted outreach and proactive translation of materials for both MPOs.
-The 2017-2021 ACS data estimates almost 49,000 native Spanish speakers who speak English "Less than very well" in the 5-county MPO region.
-That is 3.27% of the CAMPO area population.
+Spanish continues to be the primary language that triggers the potential need for targeted outreach and proactive translation of materials for CAMPO.
+The 2018-2022 ACS data estimates almost 53,000 native Spanish speakers who speak English "Less than very well" in the 6-county MPO region.
+That is 3.32% of the CAMPO area population.